-Bringing back to the big screen the famous character played by Sylvester Stallone, Rambo: Last Blood debuts with the nostalgic promise to please franchise fans.
+Bringing the famous character played by Sylvester Stallone, Rambo: Until the End debuts with the nostalgic promise to please fans of the franchise.

-The plot features John Rambo (Stallone) living a quiet life, until a friend’s daughter, of which he is very close, is kidnapped and he needs to take action again to save her.
-So far, nothing much different from previous scripts, but what differentiates the new feature is the theme chosen: Trafficking of women.
+The plot features John Rambo (Stallone) living a peaceful life, until the daughter of a friend, of whom he is very close, is kidnapped and he needs to take action again to save her.
+Until then, nothing much different from the previous scripts, but what differentiates the new feature is the chosen theme: Trafficking in women.

-As in previous feature films, Rambo should again be the most abhorrent.
-This film maintains the fidelity of previous stories, with a protagonist who with each new adventure is more traumatized with his past.
+As in the previous features, Rambo should be the one who abhors the most.
+This film maintains the fidelity of previous stories, with a protagonist who with each new adventure is more traumatized by his past.
 He still suffers from the horrors of the Vietnam War, mainly because he was the only one who survived and still blames himself for those he didn't save.

 During the adventure we will remember through the pain of the character what he went through.
-Without the need for flashbacks, this fifth movie can let older fans know what’s going on and those who have just arrived can also understand who John Rambo is.
+Without the need for flashbacks, this fifth film manages to let older fans know what he is going through and those who have arrived now, also understand who John Rambo is.

-The plot of Rambo: Last Blood is simple and fast, without the need for half words or explanations.
+The narrative of Rambo: Until the end it is simple and quick, without the need for half words or explanations.
 It's an adventure from point A to B and it's over.
-Everything happens bluntly and when you realize, the movie is already in its end.
-This is even good, because we do not get lost in daydreams or sub adventures, but also creates a negative point, as some characters could be better explored, such as Paz Vega.
+Everything happens bluntly and when you see it, the movie is already over.
+This is even good, because we don’t get lost in daydreams or sub adventures, but a negative point is also created, as some characters could be better explored, such as that of Paz Vega.

-The criticism also gets a little more vague about trafficking women, but this is already normal in the franchise, where the main focus is the whole adventure.
+The criticism also gets a little more vague about trafficking in women, but this is already something normal in the franchise, where the main focus is the whole adventure.

-Rambo: Last Blood is a good action movie and respects its roots, but could approach a few more characters to give a more dramatic air to your story.
-Anyway, it’s an adventure that pleases.
+Rambo: Until the end it's a good action movie and respects its roots, but it could approach other characters a little more to give a more dramatic air to its story.
+Anyway, it is an adventure that pleases.